 Symptoms of Slapped Cheek Syndrome in a Child

-The symptoms of this disease usually manifests 1-2 weeks after the disease is contracted.
+The symptoms of this disease usually manifest 1-2 weeks after the disease is contracted.
 This is called the slapped cheek incubation period.
-Mild constitutional symptoms like low grade fever (slap cheek fever), throat irritation and running nose might be the symptoms in the week preceding the rash, however this is the most infective phase of the disease.
+Mild constitutional symptoms like low-grade fever (slap cheek fever), throat irritation and running nose might be the symptoms in the week preceding the rash.
+However, this is the most infective phase of the disease.

 The most typical symptom of this disease is a rash that usually occurs on the fifth day after the dormant phase of the virus.
-It usually appears on the cheeks first, and has a bright red.
+It usually appears on the cheeks first and is bright red.
 It may spread to the limbs and trunk, and be present for about 3-4 days before disappearing.
 Sunlight exposure, hot and cold temperatures, or local trauma may make the slapped cheek rash more prominent.

-In some cases, the baby may not have all the above stated symptoms.
-He/she may just seem fine and have only red rashes on his/her cheeks.
+In some cases, the baby may not have all the above-stated symptoms.
+He may just seem fine and have only red rashes on his cheeks.

 Is Fifth Disease Contagious?

-Yes, the disease is contagious, as it can spread from one infected child to another through close contact, and nasal or throat secretions tranfer in the form of droplets or shared handkerchiefs, etc. The infectivity is maximum in the week preceding the rash, but it is usually non infective once the rash appears.
+Yes, the disease is contagious, as it can spread from one infected child to another through close contact, and nasal or throat secretions transfer in the form of droplets or shared handkerchiefs, etc. It is most infectious in the week preceding the rash, but it is usually non-infective once the rash appears.

 How is Fifth Disease Treated in Young Children?

-Generally, all viral diseases including fifth disease neither have, nor require any specific treatments as they show spontaneous recovery.
-Slap cheek treatment involves basic supportive care and includes anti-histaminic drugs for itching over the rash, an anti-inflammatory to relieve the myalgias (muscle aches) and joint pains along with fevers.
+Generally, all viral diseases, including fifth disease, neither have nor require any specific treatments, as they show spontaneous recovery.
+Slap cheek treatment involves basic supportive care and includes anti-histaminic drugs for itching over the rash and an anti-inflammatory to relieve the myalgias (muscle aches) and joint pains along with fevers.